-Located on eastern Okavango Delta in the Chitabe Private Concession Area (covering 28,000 hectares), Chitabe Camp offers 8 luxury rustic-style, tented suites, built on elevated wooden decks among shrouded trees.
-Similar to other luxury safari camps, each Chitabe tent offers indoor/outdoor showers, and a thatched roof dining/bar/lounge area on a raised deck, offering great views of game across the floodplain.
-A land-based camp vs. the “wet” camp of Vumbura, Chitabe’s game drives include plenty of wildlife and is particularly noteworthy for its population of wild dogs (a rare game-viewing experience in most areas of Africa).
-Morning, afternoon, and sunset game drives, similar to Vumbura.
+Located on eastern Okavango Delta in the Chitabe Private Concession Area (covering 28,000 hectares), Chitabe Camp offers eight luxury rustic-style, tented suites, built on elevated wooden decks among shrouded trees.
+Similar to other luxury safari camps, each Chitabe tent offers indoor/outdoor showers and a thatched roof dining/bar/lounge area on a raised deck, offering great views of game across the floodplain.
+As a land-based camp vs. the “wet” camp of Vumbura, Chitabe’s game drives include plenty of wildlife and is particularly noteworthy for its population of wild dogs (a rare game-viewing experience in most areas of Africa).
+Morning, afternoon, and sunset game drives are provided, similar to Vumbura.

 Located on the aptly-named ‘Paradise Island’, surrounded by year-round water and lush vegetation, Xigera Camp is noteworthy among birdwatchers.
 The camp consists of 10 luxury/raised tents with outdoor showers in the heart of the Okavango Delta.
-Traditional night “boma”, “makoro” (canoe) and motorboat excursions and game drives are all part of the adventurous experience here.
-Similar to other luxury camps in Okavango area, expect high-quality meats and personal attention!
+Traditional night “boma”, “makoro” (canoe), and motorboat excursions and game drives are all part of the adventurous experience here.
+Similar to other luxury camps in the Okavango area, you should expect high-quality meats and personal attention!